cststack/k8comp/docs/index.md

 ## [](#variables)Variables
 The variable format is %{VARIALE_NAME}.
-There are 2 types of variables currently supported:
+There are few types of variables supported:
 - single value variables
 - multi line variables (only for yaml template).
 These are handy for all kind of headers and metadata values.
     **Example:**